-The wilful hurting, physical and emotional, of children in our care will not be tolerated.
-We view bullying as a very serious issue and we will make every effort to ensure that bullies are dealt with appropriately.
-The school is mindful that it is their duty to promote good behaviour and refers to the latest ISSR regulations and government guidance.
+The wilful hurting, physically and emotionally, of children in our care will not be tolerated.
+We view bullying as a very serious issue, and we will make every effort to ensure that bullies are dealt with appropriately.
+The school accepts that it is their duty to promote good behaviour and refers to the latest ISSR regulations and government guidance when writing policies and dealing with incidents.